shelavalepallavi/shelavalepallavi.github.io/README.md

 # 📁 Portfolio Website

 ## 👩‍💻 About
 This is my personal **portfolio website** built using **HTML, JavaScript, and Tailwind CSS**.
 It showcases my projects, skills, education, and contact details.
-The website is fully responsive and designed to help recruiters and clients understand my work and experience.
+The website is fully responsive and designed to help recruiters and clients understand my work and experience

 ## 📸 Screenshots ✨